abracadaniel/cardano-pool-docker/README.md

 You will, by default, need to open the port 3000 for the block-producing node and 3001 for the relay node.

+## Block producers and Relays
+For information on block producer and relay nodes read the official documentation [Block producers and Relays](https://github.com/input-output-hk/cardano-tutorials/blob/master/node-setup/topology.md)

 ### docker

 ### Create shared network for containers